-List of 100 top warlords and terrorists who made mass graves in Afghanistan.
+Basir Seerat is Listed some of the top warlords and terrorists who made mass-graves in Afghanistan.

 Mullah Dadullah lost a leg when he fought with the mujahideen against the Soviet forces in the 1980s.
 He was said to be close to Taliban leader Mohammad Omar and served as the minister of construction in the Taliban government.
 Dadullah was killed by U.S. and British troops in Afghanistan in 2007.

 Abdul Rashid Dostum

 In the 1980s, Dostum was in command of an Uzbek militia that fought with AK-47s on horseback.
 A former general in the Afghan army, he fought against mujahideen fighters as well as the Taliban.
 He has been accused of being responsible for mass killings of Taliban prisoners.

 Mohammed Qaseem Fahim

 A capable commander, Fahim worked closely as a deputy for Ahmed Shah Massoud.
 After Massoud was assassinated in 2001, Fahim led the Northern Alliance forces and fought against the Taliban, recapturing Kabul.
 He later became the defense minister of Afghanistan and served as vice president under Hamid Karzai.